mhus/kt2l/docs/docs/installation/desktop.md

 Click `Open` to start the application.
 The next time you start the application you can start it like each other application.

+If you start the MacOS Application maybe the PATH is not set correctly and clusters like GKE and EKS are not accessible.
+You can configure the PATH in the settings dialog.
+You need to restart the application to apply the changes.

 ## Windows Bundle

 The bundle is a exe file which contains the application.
 If you download it